cjc1103/Audio-Archive-Toolbox/README.md

  *   Adds aatb and sox program locations to the Windows environment path
  *
  * Uninstallation script (uninst000.exe):
- *   Removes all required programs and exteranl tools (above)
+ *   Removes all required programs and external tools (above)
  *   Does not remove the following programs, as they may be used by other programs.
 These
  *   may be uninstalled manually if desired:
  *     Apple Application Support 64bit